Rebellion in prison for teens in Brazil leaves seven dead: report

-SAO PAULO A riot at a youth prison in northeastern Brazil has left seven inmates dead, Globo television said on Saturday, citing local authorities.
+SAO PAULO (Reuters) - A riot at a youth prison in northeastern Brazil has left seven inmates dead, Globo television said on Saturday, citing local authorities.

 The deaths occurred after guards tried to contain an escape attempt at the detention center for teens in the city of Lagoa Seca, in Paraiba state, Globo said.